Tag Archives: parenting

 **Safety:** Get real about online predators and the non-negotiable rule of never meeting up with someone they only know online.
 And talk about cyberbullying: what it is, that you expect them never to do it, and that they must come to you the second it happens to them.

-The dangers of mobile phones and social media for kids outweigh their personal privacy in our experience.
+The dangers of a mobile phone and social media for kids outweigh their personal privacy in our experience.

 Step 3: Choose Your Tools Wisely.